-(2) In subsection (1) another auditor means an auditor, other than the Auditor General, who is appointed by the Bank to audit the Bank’s accounts for the financial year referred to in subclause (1).
+(2) In subclause (1) another auditor means an auditor, other than the Auditor General, who is appointed by the Bank to audit the Bank’s accounts for the financial year referred to in subclause (1).

-13. Payments under repealed section 31 up to day of privatisation
+13. Payments under repealed s.
+31 up to day of privatisation

-(1) The repeal of section 31 of the 1990 Act 10 does not affect the liability of the Bank under that section in respect of the period from the preceding 1 October to the day on which the Bank becomes liable to tax referred to in that section.
+(1) The repeal of section 31 of the 1990 Act 9 does not affect the liability of the Bank under that section in respect of the period from the preceding 1 October to the day on which the Bank becomes liable to tax referred to in that section.

-(2) For the purposes of subsection (1), section 31 has effect, despite its repeal, as if the period referred to in subsection (1) were a financial year.
+(2) For the purposes of subclause (1), section 31 has effect, despite its repeal, as if the period referred to in subclause (1) were a financial year.

-14. Agreements under section 33(4a)
+14. Agreements under s.
+33(4a)

-The repeal of section 33 of the 1990 Act 11 does not affect any agreement made under subsection (4a) of that section so far as it applies to a period after the repeal, and any such agreement continues in force as if it had been made under section 21(2) of this Act.
+The repeal of section 33 of the 1990 Act 10 does not affect any agreement made under subsection (4a) of that section so far as it applies to a period after the repeal, and any such agreement continues in force as if it had been made under section 21(2) of this Act.